jundalisay/spblist/content/en/research/sarkar/chakras.md

 That portion of the vocal cords from which sounds come out is called Vaekharii.

-The Vaekharii is controlled and other lower nerves are also regulated by the Ku'rma Na'd'ii.
+The Vaekharii is controlled and other lower nerves are also regulated by the Kurma Nadii.

 The spiritual Sadhaka can develop this power of control over the Kurma Nadii and control the voice.

 Oxen and lizards, among the animals and reptiles, have a natural control over the Kurma Nadii.

 Lizards can sit on a wall even for 10 minutes without any movement, just like a statue.
-Other animals do not have such control.
+Other animals do not have such control.*

+{{< n n="Sarkar has mentioned that Buddha also has control of his Kurma Nadii allowing him to sit still for a long time" >}}

-The Muladhara Cakra controls all the Ks'iti Bhu'tas including bones etc., through the controlling point of the Cakra.
+The Muladhara Cakra controls all the Ksiti Bhutas including bones etc., through the controlling point of the Cakra.

 All the liquid elements of the body such as the juice, blood, urine, semen and lymph etc. are controlled by the controlling point of Svadhisthana Cakra.